Child care costs in Vancouver 2nd highest in Canada: study

 Parents who depend on affordable child care say any relief would be welcome.

-"It seems like things are just getting more costly as the years go on," said Scott Arner, adding that he and his wife were eventually forced to alternate taking extended leaves from work in order to raise their three children.
+"It seems like things are just getting more costly as the years go on," said Scott Arner, adding that he and his partner were eventually forced to alternate taking extended leaves from work in order to raise their three children.

 "I don't know how that would happen, but I'd love to see it change."